joostvangils/BPMN_RPA/README.md

 #### Quick start
 - Open the diagram.net (or DrawIO desktop) app or MsVisio
-- Import the BPMN RPA Shape library ( file -> open library, which you can download [here](https://github.com/joostvangils/BPMN_RPA/raw/main/BPMN_RPA/Shapes.xml))
+- Import the BPMN RPA Shape library ( file -> open library, which you can download for DrawIO [here](https://github.com/joostvangils/BPMN_RPA/raw/main/BPMN_RPA/Shapes.xml) and for MsVisio [here](https://github.com/joostvangils/BPMN_RPA/raw/main/BPMN_RPA/Shapes.vssx))
-- Create your Diagram in https://app.diagrams.net/ or in the Desktop application by using the BPMN_RPA Shape-set
+- Create your Diagram in https://app.diagrams.net/ or in the Desktop application (DrawIO or Ms Visio) by using the appropriate BPMN_RPA Shape-set
-- Save your diagram as XML
+- Save your diagram (as XML for DrawIO or as vsdx for Visio)
 - Run your workflow by using the [BPMN_RPA_Starter.py](https://github.com/joostvangils/BPMN_RPA/raw/main/BPMN_RPA/BPMN_RPA_Starter.py) or the WorkflowEngine by code

 #### First start